Public Health Notice: Outbreak of Salmonella infections linked to Malichita brand cantaloupes

 The following advice applies to individuals, as well as retailers, distributors, manufacturers, food service establishments such as hotels, restaurants, cafeterias, and facilities such as hospitals, long-term care homes and daycares, across Canada:

-- Do not eat, serve, use, sell or distribute Malichita brand cantaloupe or any products made with Malichita brand cantaloupe.
+- Do not eat, serve, use, sell or distribute Malichita brand cantaloupe, any products made with Malichita brand cantaloupe or any recalled produce.

-- Check to see if you have Malichita brand cantaloupe or any products made with the cantaloupe stored at home or in your freezer, including pre-cut cantaloupe in fruit medleys.
+- Check to see if you have Malichita brand cantaloupe,any products made with the cantaloupe, or any recalled produce stored at home or in your freezer..
 If you do, throw them out and wash your hands.

-- If you are unable to verify the brand of cantaloupe, it is recommended to throw it out.
+- If you are unable to verify the brand of cantaloupe, or if your produce is part of the CFIA recalls, it is recommended to throw it out.

-- Clean and sanitize all surfaces and storage areas that Malichita brand cantaloupe or any products made with the cantaloupe may have come in contact with, including countertops, containers, utensils, freezers and refrigerators.
+- Clean and sanitize all surfaces and storage areas that Malichita brand cantaloupe or any products made with recalled produce may have come in contact with, including countertops, containers, utensils, freezers and refrigerators.

 - If you have been diagnosed with a Salmonella infection or any other gastrointestinal illness, do not cook food for other people.